sralloza/chore-management-api/API.md

 This API supports error message internationalization only in user-scoped endpoints (those that need a user API key).
 The language is selected by the `Accept-Language` header.
 If the header is not present, the default language is English.
 The supported languages are: english (en) and spanish (es).

+**Disclaimer**: Only the common errors are translated.
+The validation errors (status code 422) are not translated.

 **Warning**: If the language is not supported or is invalid, the API will return an error in the default language.

 # Authorization